Skillfully trained:

 The right amount for your individual hand size

-➞ Depending on the individual hand size, about 3 to 5 milliliters are needed to wash the hands complete and sufficient to wet.
+➞ Depending on the size of the hand, about 3 to 5 milliliters are needed to wash both hands complete and sufficient to wet.

 The most effective techniques for complete wetting